 The Council is required to strike its rates on the information contained in the Rating Information Database as at the 30 June in any year.
 Where subdivision has occurred and the Council has not received the new rating information, separate rate assessments are not produced until the next rating year - in these cases an apportionment of the total rates should be made between the parties concerned.

 If you are considering purchasing a property, you can request a Land Information Memorandum (LIM) report that Nelson City Council will prepare that details relevant information and any restrictions for the site.
 The report will hold contemporary and historical information that is held by the council regarding the site.
 It is recommended that a LIM report is requested prior to purchasing any property.

 Solicitor rates enquiries

 The Solicitor Rates Enquiry form is to be used by all solicitors and law agencies acting on behalf of their clients in the sale of their property.
-This will ensure that you receive all the rating information that you need to perform the rating apportionment between the vendor and purchaser of the property.
+This will ensure that you receive all the rating information and rental information for structures permitted on road reserve that you need to perform the rating apportionment between the vendor and purchaser of the property.